vicentepese/AT-HLA/README.md

 - Subjects' ethnicity must be stored in a column named *Population*.

 A typical ethnicity file should look like:
-A typical Covariates file should look like this
 |<span>sample</span>.id   | Population     |
 | ----------------------- | ------- |
 | ID001                   | EUR     |